 Load_Balance_ATM.source= “file”

-Load_Balance_ATM.calcost=This parameter is used in order to calculate actual costs for the dates being loaded based on cost definitions in the system.
+Load_Balance_ATM.calcost=This parameter is used to calculate actual costs for the dates being loaded based on cost definitions in the system.
 Enter “yes” or “no” as necessary.

 Load_Balance_ATM.iformat=Leave empty if OC6 file format or set to ‘Comma’ or ‘Tab’.
 Enter ‘0’ or ‘1’ if 4.2.2 format.